J. W. Robinson's: Acquisition by ADG and expansion

-ADG and May

 Associated Dry Goods (ADG), a group of independently operated department store chains, bought Robinson's in 1957.

+Acquisition by May and conversion to Robinsons-May

 May Department Stores bought Associated Dry Goods and with it, Robinson's, in 1986.
 In 1989, May dissolved its Scottsdale, Arizona-based Goldwaters division, folding it into Robinson's, and its Phoenix-area stores were rebranded as Robinson's.

-Consolidation and epilogue

 In 1992, May combined Robinson's and May Company California into a single brand, Robinsons-May.
-The Robinson's stores became, like the former May Co. locations, a midrange department store, which market research firm NPD Group characterized as having an "identity crisis" because "they tried to be something for everyone and ended up being nothing for anyone".
+The Robinson's stores became, like the former May Co. locations, mid-range department stores, which market research firm NPD Group characterized as having an "identity crisis" because "they tried to be something for everyone and ended up being nothing for anyone".
 Federated Department Stores (which had bought Macy's in 1994 and changed its name in 2007 to Macy's, Inc.) bought May Department Stores in 2005.
 Robinson's-May was dissolved in 2005–6, and the former Robinson's stores were closed, sold, or turned into Macy's or Bloomingdale's branches.